-The synagogal liturgy of Hanukkah has its specific features.
 In distinction to the major festivals, the standard weekday or Shabbat service is recited, rather than a special holiday version.
 A special insert in the Amidah (standing or silent prayer) called Al Hanissim (“concerning the miracles”) addresses the holiday of Hanukkah and offers thanks for God’s role during that event.
 Hallel (Psalms of praise) is also recited during the eight days of Hanukkah while the penitential prayer is omitted during this holiday.

 While Hanukkah itself is a rather minor festival within the frame of Jewish law, the community has embraced it in a significant way and established it as a major event.

 Jewish communities around the world view Hanukkah as a celebration of the spiritual survival of Judaism and the victory of Judaic values over a complete, and in many cases enforced, assimilation.
 Celebrating Hanukkah enhances self-awareness of Jewish adults and emphasizes their responsibility for the Jewish education of their children.